sergeysmagleev/ResultRxExtensions/README.md

         return transformedObject
 }
 ```
+Both examples perform a transformation from `Observable<Result<Object, InternalError>>` to `Observable<Result<TransformedObject, InternalError>>`, but in the second case with less boilerplate code.
 ResultRxExtensions is doing all the wrapping and unwrapping for you, saving you from writing lots of boilerplate code.

 ## Methods
 **handleSuccess**